airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/review-connection-status.md

 ## Review the stream status

 The stream status allows you to monitor an individual stream's latest status.
-Most connections will be syncing more than one stream, and this allows you to .
+Connections often sync more than one stream.
+This view allows you to more easily determine if there is a problem with a given stream that could be causing problems with the connection.

 | Status                   | Description                                                                                         |
 | ------------------------ | --------------------------------------------------------------------------------------------------- |